 02. Taraporewala Aquarium

 It is one of India’s oldest aquariums.
 It is one of the main tourist attractions of Mumbai.
 You will find marine as well as freshwater fishes on display for visitors.

 It now has a 12 feet long and 360-degree view glass tunnel.
 Another exciting part is the unique pool for children, where they can touch and feel the fish, which are harmless.

 The fishes are placed in a large glass tank which is illuminated with LED lighting.

 The Taraporewala Aquarium houses 2,000 fishes of more than 400 different species.
-Internationally available exotic fishes have been introduced in the renovated Aquarium.
+Internationally available exotic fishes have been introduced into the renovated Aquarium.

-There is an Amphitheater with a 50 seating capacity, where they screen documentaries of fishes and the marine ecosystem.
+There is an Amphitheater with a 50 seating capacity, where they screen documentaries aboutfishes and the marine ecosystem.

 - The pool where visitors can touch and feel the starfish, sea urchins, sea cucumbers, and various turtles.

-SPA for your foot – Here, you can dip your feet into one of the 10 tanks.
+- SPA for your foot – Here, you can dip your feet into one of the ten tanks.
 The fishes in the tank will nibble away and clean your feet of the dead skin.

-- LED lighting display of coral and rocky Terran and Jellyfish in a circular tank.
+- LED lighting displays coral and rocky Terran and Jellyfish in a circular tank.

-Built in the year 1951, the Taraporewala Aquarium was built with a cost of Rs.8,00,000 (around 12,000 USD).
+Built-in the year 1951, the Taraporewala Aquarium was built at a cost of Rs.8,00,000 (around 12,000 USD).
 The Aquarium was inaugurated by Dr. Rajendra Prasad, who was India’s first president.

 The major contributor to the Aquarium was a Parsee Philanthropist, DB Taraporewala (Rs.2,00,000 – 3,000 USD), after whom the Aquarium was named.